 It is best to speak fluently, but being able to correct yourself shows the examiner that you recognize your error.

-There are probably many time when you correct yourself in your native language – it’s normal!
+There are probably many times when you correct yourself in your native language – it’s normal!

 Take a Class

 If you are unsure about your ability to achieve the level you need, please call us to discuss tutoring.